-Boards are expected to hold a public meeting once a year to discuss potential facility partnership opportunities with the community and/or to listen to what needs or plans community partners may have.
-Boards are expected to notify the entities on their notification list and the general public about the meetings.
-Boards that cover a large geography may want to consider holding meetings in more than one community over time.
+Boards are to hold at least one meeting per year to discuss potential planning and partnership opportunities with the public and community organizations.
+Additional staff-level meetings may be held to discuss additional information with relevant entities.
+Boards are expected to notify both the entities on their notification list and the general public about the annual meeting.